 - Apply citrus spray.
 Cats are known to dislike the smell of citrus.

-- Purchase cordless blinds and shutters.
+- Select blinds and shutters that are cordless.
 These are far less tempting to your cats.

 - Purchase shades.
 In San Diego, shades are a great option, especially for people with cats.
 Besides vertical blinds and shutters, roller shades are simply less tempting to your cats than any other window coverings.
 Bonus: they don’t easily collect cat hair.